11: General Information

 University values, policies and regulations

-Our PrinciplesLink opens in a new window, which sets out our expectations of how we behave as a University community, both as individuals and as an institution.
+Our Dignity PrinciplesLink opens in a new window set out our expectations of how we behave as a community, both as individuals and as an institution, and inform our approach to taking appropriate action when these expectations are not met.

 University StrategyLink opens in a new window, which sets our vision as a world-class university and our values.